ibm-watson-data-lab/seti_at_ibm/README.md

   1. Find a Celestial Coordinate with data
     * https://setigopublic.mybluemix.net/v1/coordinates/aca
-    * Data set tells you how many SignalDB rows for Candidate E.T. signals exist for each RA/DEC
+    * Returns the number of SignalDB rows for Candidate E.T. signals for each RA/DEC
+    * Select an RA,DEC coordinate
-    * Select an RA/DEC from the returned JSON: 0.03, 66.306
+      * For example:  RA = 0.03, DEC = 66.306
-  2. Find meta-data for Candidate E.T. signals from coordinate
+  2. Find meta-data for Candidate E.T. signals from a coordinate
     * https://setigopublic.mybluemix.net/v1/aca/meta/0.03/66.306
-    * Gives you the SignalDB data for the Candidate events.
+    * Returns the SignalDB data for the Candidate events.

 The SignalDB data includes signal classifications, [metrics such as central frequency, central frequency drift rate, power, signal/noise, etc.](signaldb.md),